Access photogrammetry data

 Raster and Raster2 parameters

-Before running this function, you'll ensure that it processes with the correct pixel output type.
+Before running the function, you'll ensure that it processes with the correct pixel output type.
 This parameter determines the range of values that a particular raster file can store.
 You'll use 32 Bit Float to ensure that decimal places in your output raster are not lost.

-5. Click the General tab.
-Set Output Pixel Type to 32 Bit Float.
+5. For Output Pixel Type, choose 32 Bit Float.

-General tab with Output Pixel Type parameter
+Output Pixel Type parameter

-6. Click Create new layer.
+6. At the bottom of the pane, click Create new layer.

-A raster is added to the map.
+The Minus_DSM_DTM raster is added to the map.

-7. Rename the Minus_DSM_DTM layer to nDSM.
+8. Rename the Minus_DSM_DTM layer to nDSM.

-Next, you'll change the layer's symbology to better observe the data.
+You'll change the layer's symbology to better observe the data.

 Show names option